 Taiwan lawmakers vote to pass motion to impeach island's leader Lai Ching-te

 TAIPEI, Dec.
-26 (Xinhua) -- An impeachment motion against Taiwan leader Lai Ching-te, submitted by lawmakers from the Chinese Kuomintang party and Taiwan People's Party, was approved by the island's legislature on Friday.
+26 (Xinhua) -- An impeachment motion against Taiwan leader Lai Ching-te, submitted by lawmakers from the Chinese Kuomintang (KMT) party and Taiwan People's Party (TPP), was approved by the island's legislature on Friday.

 According to procedures, the legislature is expected to hold a vote on the impeachment on May 19, 2026.